Human Rights Law and Transitional Justice - LLM

 Overview

-Study human rights law and transitional justice with recognised international experts.
+Study human rights law and transitional justice with world-leading experts in a society transitioning from conflict

 Summary